Abstract.

 because of differences in climate, infrastructural support,

-cultural habits etc. Before introducing new technologies in
+cultural habits etc. Before introducing new technologies

 Conclusion

-While it is true to say the IC Engined vehicles make up the
+While it is true to say the IC Engined vehicles make up

-environmental benefit.
-Current examples include Golf Carts,
+and environmental benefit.
+Current examples include Golf

 The